rtm516/GeyserMC-wiki/FAQ.md

 ## Can I use Geyser with Ngrok?
 Unfortunately Ngrok is TCP-only, so you will not be able to use Geyser with Ngrok.

+## Can I connect Geyser to an older server?
+If the server has ViaVersion and/or supports the latest Minecraft version, yes.
+However at this time we are unable to support older versions of Minecraft due to a limitation in our Java support library.

 ## Can I use Buycraft with Geyser?
 You sure can!
 Buycraft supports Java & Bedrock players via the Offline store mode **(Recommended to be used with Floodgate)**
 ### Steps to create a store to support both versions